vygr/ChrysaLisp/docs/CONDITIONALS.md

 ### while

 `(while tst body)` is a VP native code implemented conditional statement.
-It is like `(when ...)` but it will loop while the test clause is true.
+It's like `(when ...)` but it'll loop while the test clause is true.

 ```vdu
 (while (< b e)